 Game theory & Industrial organisation

-This part of the programme focusses on modelling strategic behaviour of economic agents in markets with imperfect competition, such as duopoly and oligopoly.
+This part of the programme focuses on modelling strategic behaviour of economic agents in markets with imperfect competition, such as duopoly and oligopoly.
 Equilibria in non-cooperative games (e.g. duopoly, oligopoly) as well as cooperative games (costs sharing, general equilibrium) are studied.
 Evolutionary games with heterogeneous, boundedly rational strategies competing against each other are also studied.

 Expectations and learning